 There are many types of BMS in the market for you to choose for your specific application(s).
-We recommend you to go through Comparison — Trial — Pilot before you commit to full scale implementation.
+We recommend you to go through Comparison — Trial — Pilot before you commit to a full scale implementation.

 Battery Monitoring System Comparison Chart